department-of-veterans-affairs/vagov-content/pages/disability/eligibility/ptsd.md

 ---
 layout: page-breadcrumbs.html
-title: VA Disability Compensation for Posttraumatic Stress Disorder (PTSD)
+title: Posttraumatic Stress Disorder (PTSD)
 display_title: PTSD
 description: Find out if you can get VA disability benefits for posttraumatic stress disorder, or PTSD, if you suffered a traumatic event while in the military.
 concurrence: complete